kevinresol/hxvm-lua/README.md

 ### Target JS

-When targeting JS we utilize Fengari, which is a reimplementation of the Lua runtime in pure JS (ES6).
+When targeting JS we utilize [Fengari](https://fengari.io/), which is the Lua VM written in pure JavaScript.

 1. Install haxelib: [hxjs-fengari](https://github.com/kevinresol/hxjs-fengari)